Instagram Analytics Guide For Beginners: Everything You Need to Know in 2019

 What info does Instagram Insights contain?

-- Total number of followers + how it changed in the last 7 days
+- The total number of followers + how it changed in the last 7 days

-- Total number of posts + how it changed in the last 7 days
+- The entire number of posts + how it changed in the last 7 days

-- Total number of impressions/reach/profile views + how it changed in the last 7 days
+- The full number of impressions/reach/profile views + how it changed in the last 7 days

 - Detailed info about your followers: Gender split.
-Age range for all and for men/women individually.
+The age range for all and for men/women individually.
 Top locations on the city and country level.
-Time when your followers are most active – hourly and daily
+Best time to post when your Instagram followers are most active – hourly and daily.

-- All your posts sorted by impressions: Detailed info about each post individually: likes, comments, engagement, saved, reach, impressions
+- All your posts sorted by impressions: Detailed info about each individual post: likes, comments, engagement, saved, reach, impressions.

-- Stories insights for the stories created in the past 14 days:impressions, likes, replies and exits
+- Stories insights for the Instagram stories created in the past 14 days:impressions, likes, replies, and exits

 - Promotions insights for the most recent Instagram ads